• Skip to main content

 Bread cubes in a bowl to dry out.

 Step 2.
 Make the custard.
 Beat the eggs first then add the sugar and whisk so it gets nicely absorbed.
-Add the vanilla extract, the chocolate milk (or whole milk plus cocoa powder or milk stout), whisk and finally add the heavy cream while continuing to whisk.
+Add the vanilla extract, the stout, whisk, and finally add the heavy cream while continuing to whisk.

 Beat eggs for the custard.